dannen/ponzu3/README.md

 Ponzu is a set of Dockerfiles to create a container to build LiME kernel modules, DwarfDump modules, and Volatilty profiles.

-The tool is currently configured to only build for RHEL variants.
-Presently el5, el6 and el7 are supported.
+Presently CentOS el5, el6 and el7, current Debian, and Current Ubuntu releases are supported.
+It will probably work with RedHat and Fedora but that is currently untested.

 ### USAGE